 It is very important that graduates review the instructions carefully, as they contain important information concerning Commencement day for both graduates and guests.

 All graduates should have completed the order form for their cap and gown that was included in the graduation application packet.
 Caps and gowns can be picked up from the Lourdes Bookstore beginning May 1.
 Bookstore hours are Monday through Thursday 9 a.m. to 6 p.m. and Saturdays 9 a.m. to 1 p.m.
+PLEASE NOTE: Caps and gowns MUST be picked up by 3 p.m. the day (Friday) before Commencement.
 All graduates must wear their cap and gown for the baccalaureate and commencement ceremonies.
 Graduate students should bring their hood for commencement.
 Since there is not a secure place to store purses and other valuables, graduates are advised to lock such valuables in the car or leave them with family members.

 - Gowns - Should be worn zipped to the top with the zipper locked.
 For women, the gown should cover the skirt, if possible.
 Graduates should wear dark dress shoes.

 - Mortarboard - The correct way to wear a mortarboard (cap) is on the top of the head, with the “board” parallel to the floor, flat on top of the head, (not hanging off the back of the head).
 The tassel is worn on the right side for the liturgy and the beginning of the commencement ceremony.
 At the end of the commencement ceremony, graduates will be directed to move their tassels to the left side of their caps.

 - Master Hoods - Masters candidates will carry their hoods over their right arms during the processional.
 Staff will be on hand to ensure the hoods are folded appropriately.
 Do not bring hoods to Baccalaureate.